artsy/artsy.github.io/_posts/2019-10-18-kubernetes-and-hokusai.md

 **Pods**: A group of one or more containers.
 One container per pod is the most common use case.

-**Deployment**: A Kubernetes component that provides declarative updates to pods and manages their lifecycles (i.e. creating new pods when new code is rolled out, rolling back to an earlier state, scaling up to more pods, etc.).
+**Deployment**: A Kubernetes component (read: program) that provides declarative updates to pods and manages their lifecycles (i.e. creating new pods when new code is rolled out, rolling back to an earlier state, scaling up to more pods, etc.).

 **Node**: A physical or virtual machine that runs a pod or pods.